Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Linked bank account details

 Start researching stocks that match your investment goals.
-To help you make informed decisions, access a wide range of market research, analysis and even trading recommendations through your platform.
+To help you make an informed decision, explore market research, analyst ratings and any trading recommendations your platform has to offer.

 - Market orders.
-When you want to buy a share immediately at the best price currently available.
-Though you risk paying more than you expected if shares are difficult to trade or prices are volatile.
+Place a market order when you want to buy a share immediately at the best price currently available.
+This method can be risky, though, especially if prices are volatile.

 - Limit orders.
-Set a maximum purchase price for your buy order.
+Place a limit order to set a maximum purchase price for your order.
 If that price becomes available within your specified time period, your trade is executed.
-Here you risk not trading at all if the price changes too much.
+Limit orders also have their risks — because if the stock never hits the price you specify, your order won’t be executed and you’ll miss the opportunity entirely.
 You can generally set your order for the day or until you decide to cancel it.